daw5423/jqana/README.md

 Authors
 -------

-The tool was originally created by <a href="https://plus.google.com/u/0/104840154989974387350/posts?tab=XX">Cleuton Sampaio</a>, but is an Open Source project, so anyone can join and help develop it.
+The tool was originally created by <a href="https://plus.google.com/u/0/104840154989974387350/posts?tab=XX">Cleuton Sampaio</a>, and Tiago Melo, but is an Open Source project, so anyone can join and help develop it.
 It is a project sponsored by the following Open Source communities:
 <li>
 <ul><a href="http://www.obomprogramador.com">O Bom Programador (the good programmer)</a></ul>
 <ul><a href="http://www.thecodebakers.org">The Code Bakers</a></ul>